|CASH McCALL (MAURICE DOLLISON)

 Grammy award-winning “Blind Boys of Alabama.”

-member of the “Blind Boys of Mississippi” and the “Blind Boys of Alabama”.
-He his first recording
+the “Blind Boys of Mississippi” and the “Blind Boys of Alabama”.
+He his first recording experience was in

 Rosco Robinson's extensive discography is found on All Music